PanithanS/Movies-Recommendation-Systems-and-Personalization/README.md

 # Datasets
 - For IMDb dataset, we can download the necessary files from Kaggle: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset
-- For MovieLens dataset, we can download from Kaggle: https://www.kaggle.com/datasets/prajitdatta/movielens-100k-dataset
+- For the MovieLens dataset, we can download from Kaggle: https://www.kaggle.com/datasets/prajitdatta/movielens-100k-dataset

 ## About the IMBb dataset
 These data contain metadata for all 45,000 movies listed in the Full MovieLens Dataset.
 Movies that were released on or before July 2017 are included in the dataset.
 Cast, crew, narrative keywords, budget, revenue, posters, release dates, language, production firms, nations, vote totals, and vote averages are just a few examples of the data points.